robodrive-24/toolkit/README.md

 |  |
 |  |
 | :thinking: | **Q7:** ***"How should I configurate the model training?
 Are there any restrictions on model size, image size, loss function, optimizer, number of epochs, and so on?"***
-| :blue_car: | **A7:** We provide one **baseline model** for each track.
+| :blue_car: | **A7:** We provide one **baseline model** for each track in [GET_STARTED.md](https://github.com/robodrive-24/toolkit/blob/main/docs/GET_STARTED.md).
 The participants are recommended to refer to these baselines as the starting point in configuring the model training.
 There is no restriction on normal model training configurations, including model size, image size, loss function, optimizer, and number of epochs.
 |  |
 |  |
 | :thinking: | **Q8:** ***"Can I use LiDAR data for Tracks `1` to `4`?"*** |